tobyesmith/singularity101/_sources/building.md

 # 📄 Building images

+Now that we’ve seen some examples, we’re almost ready to set up a real instance.
-A more realistic example could be to set up a real instance, before that, let's demonstrate the use of definition files.
-Definition file is a set of instructions or commands, with the goal to prepare the image for the final user.
-This includes setting up environment variables, installing software.
+Before doing so, however, we’ll quickly explore  definition files and how they are used.
+A definition file consists of  a series  of instructions or commands aimed at configuring the image for end users.
+This process includes setting up environment variables and installing software.

-This is a Singularity Workflow (a development cycle), which is similar to the below steps:
+The Singularity Workflow (development process) can be summarized in the following steps:

 1. Create a `sandbox` container.
-2. Get into the container with the `--writable` option.
+2. Enter the container using the `--writable` option.
-3. Do whatever it needs to get your software running including: commands, environment variables, and take note of them in a definition file.
+3. Perform necessary actions to get your software running including executing commands, setting environment variables, and documenting them in a definition file.
-4. Build the container from the definition file and do a test-run, if something goes wrong, go to step 1.
+4. Build the container from the definition file and do a test-run.
+If any issues arise, return to step 1.

 The definition file (`def` for short) is divided into 2 parts, a **header** and **sections**.

 * **Header**: Describes the core operating system to build within the container.
-* **Sections**: These are group of commands to describe particular actions in the final image like: setup, copy files, set environment variables, download files, testing and many more.
+* **Sections**: These are group of commands to describe particular actions in the final image.
+They can include setup, copy files, set environment variables, download files, testing, and many more.

-This is a very basic definition file, which is going to serve as a demo for this tutorial.
+The following  is a simple definition file that will serve as a demo for this tutorial.
 These are the contents of the `demo.def` file:

 ```bash
 Bootstrap: library